 Wondering where to eat fresh, delicious seafood in Rome?

-The closest fishing towns (Anzio, Fiumicino) are only about 40km/25 miles away, so fresh fish arrives in Rome daily at the markets and hence, the restaurants.
+The closest fishing towns (Anzio, Fiumicino) are only about 40 km/25 miles away, so fresh fish arrives in Rome daily at the markets and so you can find it in Roman restaurants daily.

 The term "Roman Cuisine" actually has many meanings.

-Fish was a very important part of the diet in Ancient Rome.
+Fish was an important part of the diet in Ancient Rome.

 The Romans ate a LOT of anchovies (and a stinky anchovy paste called garum.)